 Step 1: (20 minutes)

-Quick grab a basket.
+Grab a basket.
 You might need a laundry basket.
 Whatever.
 Walk through your home room by room and put everything in that needs to be put away or needs your time or attention.
 If you can touch it, and it needs your attention, put it in!
 It’s really that simple.
 You are creating one space for everything to be processed.
 If you have a lot of items that belong to your kids and they are able to put their own things away, then get inboxes for each of them, too.
 Don’t panic about how big your inbox is getting.
 This is temporary!
 Ready?
 Set the timer.
 You’ve got 20 minutes – go!

 If you’re anything like me, your questioning the sanity of doing this because you need about 5 big baskets to hold everything and you’re feeling very overwhelmed.
 Maybe your monkey mind is screeching that is is stupid and I-have-no-time-for-this-insanity, or this will never work!
 Don’t fret.
 Stay with me; I promise you, we’ve got this.
 This is a system that works but you’ll need to do a few things before you dive into that inbox to make processing it easier: